Idea

 • May not be able to create effective and engaging learning experiences for some requirements.

-Just like anything, generalists have pros and cons but ultimately are no more or less better than a specialist.
-Project requirements and your organization’s needs will ultimately dictate which option you choose.
+Just like anything, generalists have pros and cons but ultimately are no more or less better than specialists.
+Project requirements and your organization’s needs will ultimately dictate your choice.
 It’s important to approach it neutrally, though.
-Being able to do this and analyze your requirements properly will help you make the best decision.
+Doing this and analyzing your requirements properly will help you make the best decision.

 Making the Right Decision for Your Project’s Needs

-If your project requires expertise in a particular subject or field, then an instructional design specialist may be the best option.
-They can provide high-quality training materials and design effective and engaging learning experiences.
-On the other hand, if your project spans training types as well as topics then an instructional design generalist may be better suited for the task.
-They have a wide range of knowledge and skill sets that can span an entire project.
+On the other hand, if your project spans training types and topics, then an instructional design generalist may be better suited for the task.
+They have a wide range of knowledge and skill sets that can span an entire project and may make the training more successful.

 Choosing the right option can make or break your project’s success.

 The decision might not always be crystal clear, though.
 What about this scenario?
 You’re a healthcare company that has new software rolling out to clinicians.
-The software is both clinical and technical so which route do you go?
-Do you need an instructional designer who specializes in medical training or technical training?
+The software is clinical and technical, so which route do you take?
+Do you need an instructional designer specializing in medical or technical training?

 In this case, it’s a battle between the medical and the IT.
-Sometimes you have to provide a subject matter expert (SME) that can provide one side of things.
-The likely answer in this scenario is that you need a specialist in technical training and perhaps a SME that’s an expert on the system and an expert on the medical side of things.
+Sometimes you must provide a subject matter expert (SME) who can provide one side.
+The likely answer in this scenario is that you need a specialist in technical training and perhaps a SME who’s an expert on the system and an expert on the medical side.

-You ultimately need to make the best decision for you depending on the level of expertise you already have in your organization. the likely best solution will be to hire someone who fills the gaps in skills or knowledge that your organization lacks.
+You ultimately need to make the best decision for you depending on the expertise you already have in your organization.
+The likely best solution will be to hire someone who fills the gaps in skills or knowledge that your organization lacks.

-Always keep in mind that instructional designers don’t need to be a subject matter expert.
+Always remember that instructional designers don’t need to be subject matter experts.
 They shouldn’t be.
-But it’s a good idea to have an instructional designer who can add value where they’re most needed.
+However, having an instructional designer who can add value where you most lack the skills necessary to create effective training is a good idea.

 Final Considerations and Tips

-When choosing between an instructional design specialist or generalist for your project, consider the following tips:
+When choosing between an instructional design specialist or a generalist for your project, consider the following tips:

 • Know your organization’s strengths and weaknesses so you can fill the gaps.